 New York State Franchise Registration: FDD Registration

-As a franchise registration state, before you offer or sell a franchise in New York your FDD must be registered with the New York Attorney General.
-Following initial registration in New York, you must ensure that your FDD remains current and your registration is renewed not less frequently than annually, within 120 days of the end of your fiscal year.
-Unlike other franchise registration states, New York applies an expansive application of its franchise registration laws and for those franchisors that are physically located within the State of New York, i.e., you maintain your corporate offices in New York, you operate company owned outlets in New York, or you are incorporated in New York, your FDD must be registered in the State of New York before you may even offer and sell franchises outside the state of New York.
+Unlike other Franchise Registration States, New York applies an expansive application of its registration laws and for those franchisors that are physically located within the State of New York, i.e., you maintain your corporate offices in New York or you are incorporated in New York, your FDD must be registered in New York even if you are selling franchises in other states.

-To learn more about registering your FDD in New York and how our team can help you get registered, give us a call at (800) 976-4904 or contact us.
+To learn more about registering your franchise in New York and how we can help get your FDD registered, give us a call at (800) 976-4904 or contact us.

 Who Regulates Franchises in New York?